-It was a nice winter when Anu, who was in a high school at the time, went to the attic to look at the clothes left by her grandmother and family members.
+It was a cold winter when Anu, who was in a high school at the time, went to the attic to look at the clothes left by her grandmother and family members.
 Among the retro clothes found in Treasure Land, a special gem stood out – a light mint green shirt with ruffles.
 Immediately, the shirt was sent for washing refreshment.
 But as soon as the iron touched the shirt, the whole back piece melted away.
 The questions arose.
 What kind of material was it?
 Why is a fabric with such poor properties even made into this world?
 However, the design of the shirt was beautiful, it could not be thrown away.
 Anu headed to a fabric store, chose a lace fabric with the closest shade to the shirt, and sat down behind the sewing machine.
 Except for a few sewing lessons in elementary school, Anu did not know much about the topic.
 Fortunately, her mother rushed to help with the basic course.
 Slowly but surely, the back of the shirt got replaced.
 Sewing was so captivating that Anu couldn’t stop.
 More lace was added to the front closure and the ruffles.
 Fallen in love with handicrafts and fashion, the next logical step for Anu was to get education in fashion industry at universities.

 EDUCATION AND WORK EXPERIENCE